PRISONEDUCATION.COM: WHO WE ARE AND WHAT WE STAND FOR

 - Support their families and take them off public welfare.

-Education in Prison is Good for America
+Good for America

 Educated former prisoners produce a ripple effect amongst their families, communities, and America as a whole.
 These educated ex-convicts more likely ensure that their children are also educated, which reduces crime in increasing proportions for each generation to come.
 Simply stated, these reformed prisoners go on to become role models for their children, who then change their ways, which then perpetuates the cycle of law abiding behaviors and less reliance on public assistance and the American criminal justice system.

-Education in prison is beneficial to America by:
+Prison education is beneficial to America by:

 - Increasing tax revenues at the national, state, and local levels.